jlmcgraw/networkUtilities/readme.md

 #Some small network related scripts
 	To get started:
-		#Install Carton dependency manager
-		cpanm Carton

-		#update local libraries
-		carton install

-	Look at setup.sh for how to add wireshark user, globally install dependencies etc.
+		./setup.sh

+	This will install wireshark, tshark, cpanminus and carton globally and then add the current user to the wireshark group and install various perl libraries locally

 ##iosToHtml.pl
-	Convert an IOS/NXOS/ACE/ASA config file into very basic HTML, creating links between commands referencing lists and that list (e.g. access lists, route maps, prefix lists, service-policies etc etc).
+	Convert an IOS/NXOS/ACE/ASA config file into basic HTML, creating links between commands referencing lists and that list (e.g. access lists, route maps, prefix lists, service-policies etc etc).

 	Will also link between files for various things (route next hop, interface subnets etc) for all files in the set you're analyzing

-	Very useful for trying to follow the flow of complex configurations
+	Very useful for trying to follow the flow of complex configurations and to point items that are defined but never used

 	e.g.:
 		./iosToHtml.pl -e -h -f -s ./sample_configs/*.cfg